RasmusKallas/win-onlyonekeyboardlayout/README.md

 # win-onlyonekeyboardlayout
 Force Microsoft Windows to use only one keyboard layout every 5 seconds.
-This is code from an unknown AHK forums post, what used caps lock to toggle between russian and english keyboard layout.
+<br>This is code from an unknown AHK forums post, what used caps lock to toggle between russian and english keyboard layout.
 I bodged it to fit my needs.

 ## Prerequisites
  - Have [AutoHotkey](https://www.autohotkey.com/) installed.